 Riemer Hess, a firm of disability lawyers based in New York City, has been successfully representing professional and executive clients like yourself for over 25 years.
 Our disability attorneys successfully protect tens of millions of dollars in benefits each year.
 PROVEN STRATEGIES

 What's more, we will cover all your legal needs for one flat annual fee, regardless of what the insurance company throws at you.
 You never need to worry about the variability and uncertainty of the legal costs necessary to protect your disability benefits.

 Benefits Protection Program

-When you hire Riemer Hess, we’ll be with you every step of the way.
+When you hire Riemer Hess, we’re with you every step of the way.
 After 25 years of practice we have honed a claims monitoring strategy that is successful and reduces the burden on you, both financially and emotionally.
 For a flat yearly fee, here are some of the things we do for you:

 - We control the flow of information by insisting that the insurer communicates only with us.

 - We complete all periodic update forms sent by the insurer.

 - We screen all attending physician forms completed by the treating physician.

 - We advise you on all return to work or volunteering activities you choose to pursue so you understand how they may impact your benefits.